g2udevelopment/api/substrate/extrinsics.md

-  - The transaction's complexity is proportional to the size of `targets`,which is capped at CompactAssignments::LIMIT.
+  - The transaction's complexity is proportional to the size of `targets` (N)which is capped at CompactAssignments::LIMIT (MAX_NOMINATIONS).

   - Both the reads and writes follow a similar pattern.

+  ---------Base Weight: 22.34 + .36 * N µs where N is the number of targets DB Weight:

+  - Reads: Era Election Status, Ledger, Current Era

+  - Writes: Validators, Nominators

   \# \</weight>